yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-objects/index.md

 ## 🐣 Warm Up

-Pretend you are going to create an app that has a feature that reminds you of friends birthdays.
+Pretend you are going to create an app that has a feature that reminds you of friends' birthdays.
 Somewhere in the program, you need to store names and birthdays.

 With your breakout group, brainstorm at least one way that you could store a list of _both_ names and birthdays.